-Given the excellent results from the Preliminary Economic Analysis (Ausenco, 2009) it is recommended that a feasibility study be produced to obtain more detailed information regarding the costs and economics of the CuMo Project.
+Given the excellent results from the Preliminary Economic Analysis (Ausenco, 2009) it is recommended that the project go directly to a feasibility study to obtain more detailed information regarding the costs and economics of the CuMo Project.
 The study will require additional drilling and metallurgical work to supply the information required.
-At the same time work can begin on the environmental baseline studies required to obtain permitting.
+At the same time work can begin on the environmental baseline studies required to obtain permitting and that form part of the feasibility document.